CADLabs/radCAD/README.md

 ### Exception handling

 radCAD allows you to choose whether to raise exceptions, ending the simulation, or to continue with the remaining runs and return the results along with the exceptions.
+Failed runs are returned as partial results - the part of the simulation result up until the timestep where the simulation failed.

 ```python
 ...